 - Put on rubber dishwashing gloves to help adjust the stockings and smooth them out.

 - Use a special gadget called a stocking donner to slide the stocking over your foot.
 You can buy a donner at a medical supply store or online.

 Wash Your Stockings Every Day

 - Wash the stockings each day with mild soap and water.
 Rinse and air dry.

 - If you can, have 2 pairs.
 Wear 1 pair each day.
 Wash and dry the other pair.

-- Replace your stockings every 3 to 6 months so that they maintain their support.
+- Replace your stockings every 3 to 6 months so that they maintain their compression and support.